 Dear CONTACT:

-My name is Janet Ault and I am the Director for the Gibson County Farm Service Agency (FSA), a division of - USDA, located in Princeton.
+My name is Janet Ault and I am the Director for the Gibson County Farm Service Agency (FSA), a division of USDA, located in Princeton.
 The Farm Service Agency implements the USDA programs for the farmers in Gibson County, for which some are also employed by Toyota.
 I am also a member of the National Association of County Office Employees (NASCOE) that supports Farm Service Agency employees.
 The local Indiana association has the privilege of hosting the NASCOE National Convention this year in Fort Wayne from August 3-9, 2021.
 The last opportunity we have had to host was 30 years ago and a lot has changed within Indiana.
 We anticipate 800+ attendees from all 50 states from across the country attending.